-Prerequisites: Major prerequisite courses; PCB 3063; PCB 3134 recommended Typical Format: 3 lectures/week and assigned reading; 3 exams and a final cell growth; the evolution of cells and molecules.
+Prerequisites: Major prerequisite courses; PCB 3063.
+PCB 3134 is recommended but not required.

+Typical Format: 3 lectures/week and assigned reading; 3 exams and a final

-Lecture Topics: Molecular genetic control of cells; synthesis of proteins and nucleic acids; the genetic code; the controls on RNA synthesis and gene expression; chromosomes and the organization of genes; DNA replication and repair; the cell division cycle; differentiation; cancer and
+Lecture Topics: Molecular genetic control of cells; synthesis of proteins and nucleic acids; the genetic code; the controls on RNA synthesis and gene expression; chromosomes and the organization of genes; DNA replication and repair; the cell division cycle; differentiation; cancer and cell growth; the evolution of cells and molecules.